 Please note that Igloos are only available between January and March.
 Starting in April, the igloos start melting.

-So yea, if you’re wondering where to stay in Sethan, I suggest you look for something quirky and adventurous over a boring hotel or a guesthouse.
+So yeah, if you’re wondering where to stay in Sethan, I suggest you look for something quirky and adventurous over a boring guesthouse.

-But just for your information, FootlooseCamps Mudhouse is not located in Sethan but before Sethan in the same valley called Hamta Valley.
-The reason why it’s not located in Sethan is that Sethan has no phone network and no view.
+We are not located inside the village but a few km before it, in the same valley called Hamta Valley.
+The reason why it’s not located inside of the village is that there is no phone network and no valley view (something we are very proud of).

 All guesthouses and resorts (belonging to people outside of native villagers) are located outside (and before) the village for the same reason.
 Even BSNL has no network in Sethan.
-Around half a kilometre before you enter Sethan Village phone networks disappear.
-Additionally, the valley view – that most people visit Hamta for – isn’t available in Sethan.
+Around half a kilometre before you enter the village phone networks disappear.
+Additionally, the valley view, which most people visit Hamta for, isn’t available from any guesthouse located inside of the village.

 And I am talking about this valley view…